peekjef72/httpapi_exporter/README.md

 kill -USR2 pid
 ```
 Usefull if something is wrong and you want to have detailled log only for a small interval.

+You can also set the loglevel using API endpoint /loglevel
+* GET /loglevel : to retrieve the current level
+* POST /loglevel : to cycle and increase the current loglevel
+* POST /loglevel/\<level\> : to set level to \<level\>

+## Reload

+You can tell the exporter to reload its configuration by sending a signal HUP to the process or send a POST request to /reload endpoint.

 ## Exporter configuration